Byblis (plant): Environmental status

 As native plants of Australia, all Byblis species are protected.
 Until the year 2000, they were also given international protection under CITES appendix II, but were removed from the list when Australia entered the CITES agreement.
 Since then trade of the genus has been unregulated outside of Australia.
 However, due to the sensitivity of the plant, interest in the genus has been restricted to a small portion of the carnivorous plant hobbyist community.
 The majority of plant material sold today is produced in cultivation, with the annual B. filifolia and B. liniflora being the most common.
 Most of the other species must be grown from seed, which is often collected from the wild for this purpose.

 The West Australian species B. gigantea und B. lamellata are being threatened by habitat destruction for urban sprawl from cities such as Perth.
 Particularly damaging is the draining of wet habitats to produce arable land.
 B. gigantea is on the International Union for Conservation of Nature's Red List of Threatened Species and is considered critically endangered.

-Carnivorous or protocarnivorous
+Carnivory

-The status of the genus as a truly carnivorous plant has been repeatedly put into question.
-In their natural habitat, all species have been observed playing host to live bugs of the genus Setocoris, which nourished themselves by eating prey caught by the plants.
-Following this discovery it was assumed that, as with the genus Roridula, the plants do not actually digest their prey themselves, rather relying on the bugs to do that.
-The plants, it was reasoned, benefited by absorbing nutrients from the excrements of the bugs, either through their leaves or through the ground.
-An indirect digestion of these nutrients by a chitinase producing fungus was even proposed.
-It was not until 2005 that direct digestion of insect prey by enzymes secreted by the sessile glands of B. filifolia was proven.
+In their natural habitat, all species of Byblis have been observed playing host to live bugs of the genus Setocoris, which nourish themselves by eating prey caught by the plants.
+In 2005, direct digestion of insect prey by enzymes secreted by the sessile glands of B. filifolia and other members of this genus was confirmed.
 Soon thereafter similar results were found with B. liniflora.
-These results clearly place this genus among the true carnivorous plants.